 Selig later replaced the laminator with one that had improved guarding, but still had an area that was not fully guarded.
 They installed pressure-sensitive mats to prevent people standing in the danger zone, but these were quite small.
 When the machine failed to wind the sealing material onto the reel, workers were in the habit of reaching across the mats to use a broom handle to hook the material back on.
 When a near miss was reported, where a worker was nearly dragged into the rollers using this method, Selig sent out a safety alert warning of the dangers of using a broom – it could cause an injury if it became caught and kicked back to the worker.
 Selig did not improve the guarding.
 A few months later, a worker was using his hand to attempt to reattach the material, and he was pulled in up to his shoulder, causing multiple fractures, and muscle and nerve damage.

-Effective software’s Incident, Accident and Hazard Reporting functions allows you to associate each event with a piece of plant, and you can create reports that show how many of each type of event are associated with each Plant item.
+Engage EHS Incident Reporting Software functions allows you to associate each event with a piece of plant, and you can create reports that show how many of each type of event are associated with each Plant item.

 Selig were Fined £240,000 for the offence , and have since fitted a fixed guard to the laminating machine so that moving parts are completely blocked off.
 Make sure you track your near misses to identify fixes before someone is hurt!